JamesOkemwa/JamesOkemwa/README.md

 - 🔭 I’m currently working on ...
 Spotify Clone
 - 🌱 I’m currently learning ...
 Tailwind CSS
 - 👯 I’m looking to collaborate on ... open source
 - 💬 Ask me about ...
-Web Maps, GIS
+Web Maps, GIS or nay tech related stuff
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Dumbbells and code commits are meant to be pushed and pulled.